madetech/productionisation/context-and-compliance/03-environments.md

 #### Context & justification

 The `testing` environment, as the name suggests, is an environment for testing.
 This is where all development/testing is done.
 Hence, it should only be accessible to engineers and for internal delivery teams.
-Self-explanatory.

 #### Compliance